-As always, lots are going on this week.
+As always, at 17 weeks pregnant, lots are going on this week.
 Her skin is still very thin and quite transparent, with small blood vessels visible through it.
 Your baby’s intestine continues to develop and is now in its permanent place in his abdomen.
 All is as it should be.

 Satisfying sugar cravings during pregnancy requires a little more creativity than it normally would, especially if yours seem stronger than usual.
 There is no harm in eating desserts, as long as you don’t overdo it.
 To satisfy your sweet tooth while meeting your nutritional needs, choose fresh fruit, desserts made with milk, plain yoghurt, and dried fruits.
 Moderation is key.
 Instead of ice cream, indulge in sorbets or frozen yoghurt with lower sugar.